heeyapro/ThreatCraft/README.md

 ### **3. Check the Analysis Result

 There are 3 tabs on the result window. which is:
-- Asset Mapping : Each CWE threat mapped to each asset
+- Asset Mapping : Each CWE threat mapped to each asset.
+You nned to remember that CWE for each asset is unprovided unless you provide the asset implementation detail described in subsection 2(Configure Implementation Detail of Assets)
 <img src="asset/20260502_183945.png" alt="analysis_result1" width="100%">
 - Attack Paths : Summarization of eahc of identified attack paths
 <img src="asset/20260502_181549.png" alt="analysis_result2" width="100%">